1 Corinthians Chapter 16

 1. Now, about the collection for the saints.1We know from elsewhere in Bible that this collection was for the poor believers in Jerusalem.
 This is almost certainly because of the famine prophetically predicted in Acts 11:28.
 In Acts 11:29-30 they decided to take up a collection for the relief of the brothers in Judea.
 In verse 30, Barnabas and Paul (still called “Saul” there) were put in charge of collecting it.
 Just as I directed the churches in Galatia, you also do likewise.

-2. Every first of the week, let each of you set something aside, saving if he prospers so there aren’t any collections when I come.
+2. Every first of the week, let each of you set something aside, saving if he prospers so that there aren’t any collections when I come.

-3. And when I arrive, then whoever you approve of, I will send these men with letters to carry your gift2“gift” The Greek word here is “χάρις” (charis), most often translated “grace” or “gift”.
+3. And when I arrive, then whomever you approve of, I will send these men with letters to carry your gift2“gift” The Greek word here is “χάρις” (charis), most often translated “grace” or “gift”.
 It was a technical term in the 1st century, referring to the Patronage system in place.
 The Patron (from “pater” = “father”) would give gifts or do favors (both called a charis) for someone.
 A charis was always given/done freely to anyone who would be grateful for it, and this person then became a “client” of the patron.
 The clients were expected to reciprocate by telling everyone what the patron had done, and offering their services to the patron whenever the patron needed them.
 This reciprocal act was also called “charis”, and the ones who reciprocated were “being faithful”.
 Both were done out of gratitude, not legal obligation.
 A client who wasn’t faithful and grateful probably wouldn’t receive any more charis from his patron, or any other patrons.
 The patron was responsible for taking care of all his clients, and making sure their needs were met.
 Christian Grace and Faith is well picture by this system.
 The Heavenly Patron (God the Father) freely gave a gift (Jesus’ blood), and the clients who accept it (Christians) are expected to “be faithful” out of gratitude. to Jerusalem.

 4. And if it’s appropriate for me also to go, they will travel with me.